kejia6002/fdafm/README.md

 	1. change directory to the output directory in the last step

 	2. Pass the input data directory to sens_cal.py.
-This script outputs a .txt file (named "output_directory_input_directory_senscal.txt"), which records the calculated probe sensitivity for both approaching and retraction phases (the unit of both sensitivities is V/nm).
+This script outputs a .txt file that records the calculated probe sensitivity for both approaching and retraction phases (the unit of both sensitivities is V/nm).

-	run: python sens_cal.py input_directory output_directory/
+	Run: python sens_cal.py input_directory output_directory/

 	Example: